Keeping your information safe

 Laws and policies protecting your privacy

 Your information is protected by law.
-Under the Act, your personal information is strictly confidential to us.
+Under the Act, your personal information is kept strictly confidential.

 The Privacy Principles set out standards we follow to protect your privacy and keep your personal information safe.